sandboks/Odin-ToDo/README.md

 - pin the navigation so it's always at the top of the screen
 - add drag and drop to everything
 - visual overhaul
+- add a top header banner that goes above errything